Curcumin (found in turmeric)

 Curcumin and COMT

 Research suggests that curcumin may modulate the activity of the COMT enzyme.
-Some studies have shown that curcumin can inhibit COMT activity, leading to increased levels of dopamine in the brain.
-This could potentially impact how individuals respond to aversive emotional stimuli, as dopamine is involved in regulating emotional responses and stress.
+By potentially influencing COMT activity, curcumin could impact the breakdown of neurotransmitters involved in emotional processing, such as dopamine.
+This modulation could potentially affect how individuals respond to aversive emotional stimuli.

 Effects on Aversive Emotional Stimuli